 Crimes Against Children

-Act where a child was harmed in a violent or abusive manner.
-This includes creation of pornographic images involving children, exploitation of children for labor, acts of physical violence, abductions, kidnapping by parents, and more.
+Acts where a child was harmed in a violent or abusive manner.
+These acts include the creation of pornographic images involving children, exploitation of children for labor, acts of physical violence, abductions, kidnapping by parents, and more.
 Any actions which have been committed that would severely damage a child are sent to federal review.

 Utilization of digital media wherein a criminal act is conducted upon it.
 This could include online identity theft, hacking into a federally operated website, invasion of privacy through publishing private information for public consumption, fraud where one misuses an access device, and more.

 An agreement whereby two or more people agree to commit a criminal act in the future.
-Many charges of conspiracy require an overt action which has been committed in relation to the planned crime.
-This action would have demonstrated what is known as general intent, or the intention to commit the crime.
+Many charges of conspiracy require an overt action that has been committed in relation to the planned crime.
+This action would have demonstrated what is known as general intent or the intention to commit the crime.

-When a copyrighted material is utilized without the copyright owner’s permission.
-These instances could involve utilizing a film clip without permission, using a sample from a song in an unlicensed manner, reproducing a copyrighted image without going through the proper channels, and gaining financial benefits from using another artist’s work.
+When copyrighted material is utilized without the copyright owner’s permission.
+These instances could involve utilizing a film clip without consent, using a sample from a song in an unlicensed manner, reproducing a copyrighted image without going through the proper channels, and gaining financial benefits from using another artist’s work.

 Fraud Against the Government

-When someone has falsified information in order to procure services from the United States government in an unjust manner.
+When someone has falsified information to procure services from the United States government in an unjust manner.
 This can include making a false claim with the intent to benefit financially, making fraudulent Medicare/Medicaid claims, extending defense contracts, or fraud against a health care company.
-If one makes untrue claims in order to benefit from the government, this could be tried in a court of federal law.
+If one makes untrue claims to benefit from the government, this could be tried in a court of federal law.